mendix/docs/content/releasenotes/mobile/mendix-native-mobile-builder.md

 ### Release 1.0.90

-**Release date: June 22th, 2021**
+**Release date: June 22nd, 2021**

 #### Fixes

-* We fixed an issue with how file copying operations are handled by the Native Mobile Toolkit when said files are still in use by other processes on the machine.
+* We fixed an issue with how file copying operations are handled by the Native Mobile Toolkit when files are still in use by other processes on the machine.
-* We fixed a behavior on the Native Mobile Toolkit that persisted Firebase-related configurations even when the status of the capability is disabled.
+* We fixed a behavior in the Native Mobile Toolkit that persisted Firebase-related configurations even after the Firebase capability was disabled.

 ### Release 1.0.89